riverar/uxstyle.com/support/license/index.md

 #### The Short Version

 You can download, install, and use our software.
-That’s it.
-No you can’t bundle us with your application or "downloader".
+That's it.
+No you can't bundle us with your application or "downloader".
-No you can’t extract the package and slipstream it into your OS.
+No you can't extract the package and slipstream it into your OS.
 You can email us for possible exclusions, but no promises there.
-(We’re generally nice people, so do try)
+(We're generally nice people, so do try)

 #### The Long "boring" Version